How To Be A Savvy Shopper

 Today I am sharing some of my fave tips when it comes to being a Savvy Shopper.

 It's not about what you don't have

 You may not have the most trendiest pieces, but I am sure you have a ton of classic pieces and basics.
 It all comes down to how you style them, what you really admire isn't always a certain item.
 Because I can almost guarantee if you saw a certain piece from that outfit by itself you probably wouldn't like it.
 Rework what you have in your closet is always the smartest way to save money.

 When To Invest

 You lose money when you splurge on items you are only going to wear once.
 Ok, so it's ok to splurge on that dress that you are going to wear to a wedding, or maybe a graduation ceremony, I def splurge on special occasion pieces.
-But when you splurge on the most trendiest piece that you know you aren't going to wear next year then I think that is really wasting money.
+But when you splurge on the trendiest piece that you know you aren't going to wear next year then I think that is really wasting money.
 I say splurge on those pieces that are absolutely timeless.
-I was walking past Stuart Weitzman shoes the other day and I got so happy because I found a place where I would not feel guilty for paying $300 on a shoe.
+I was walking past Stuart Weitzman shoes the other day and I got so happy because I found a place where I would not feel guilty for paying $300 for a shoe.
 You know why because I could totally see my mom, grandma and even myself wearing some of those shoes for a very long time.

 Know When To Spend and When To Save.

-During my college years when I would get those big hefty refund checks I would spend it on items that I really couldn't afford.
+During my college years when I would get those big hefty refund checks, I would spend it on items that I really couldn't afford.
 If you have $3,000 in your savings and you purchase a $2,500 bag that doesn't mean you can afford it.
 I wish I thought like this in college but hey you live and you learn.

 How fun would it be to get together with some of your Best Friends and swap clothing!!